recovery-flow/subscriptions-tracker/docs/web/docs/SubscriptionDataAttributes.md

 ### NewSubscriptionDataAttributes

-`func NewSubscriptionDataAttributes(planId string, paymentMethodId string, status string, availability string, updatedAt time.Time, createdAt time.Time, ) *SubscriptionDataAttributes`
+`func NewSubscriptionDataAttributes(planId string, paymentMethodId string, status string, availability string, startDate time.Time, updatedAt time.Time, createdAt time.Time, ) *SubscriptionDataAttributes`

 NewSubscriptionDataAttributes instantiates a new SubscriptionDataAttributes object This constructor will assign default values to properties that have it defined,